 By saying working hard towards your goal, I meant that as a trainee pilot, you would study hard and pass all the exams sooner.

-- Having full focus during your flights;
+- Having complete focus during your flights;

-- Before every flight consider all the challenges you may face and prepare for that;
+- Before every flight, consider all the challenges you may face and prepare for that;

 - And correcting all your errors on your next flight.